 - Allowing ourselves to fail and learn from our mistakes – that's how we grow.

 - Learning to love and accept our non-perfect self.

 - Working consistently on strategies towards achievable outcomes.
 I demonstrate many more examples in my book.

 Moving away from perfectionism has been a challenge without question.
 Once I recognized the disadvantages of this behaviour, I realized that perfection is irrelevant.
-If I focus on excellence, I am much more content.
+If I focus on excellence, I am much more content and productive.

 Get Social With Linda Marshall and Share